When is the Best Time to Implement 4D Planning on Your Project?

-The most successful disruptive technology in the last few years is the implementation of the BIM (Building Information Modelling).
+The most successful disruptive technology in the last few years has been the implementation of the BIM (Building Information Modelling).
 This is when different levels of information are in one virtual model.
-The combination of mature BIM design with Gantt charts has enabled 4D Planning to be implemented on projects.
-This allows complex project construction sequences to be easily understood and increases the accuracy of the schedules in relation to physical works.
+The combination of mature BIM design with Gantt charts has enabled 4D planning to be implemented on projects.
+This allows complex project construction sequences to be easily understood and increases the accuracy of the schedules relating to physical works.
 This allows for a significantly clearer vision of the dynamics of the emerging structure and its environment.
 To learn more about BIM and 4D planning in the construction industry, click here.

 Although every phase of the project is suitable for the application of 4D planning, enhanced benefits can be seen when this is implemented in the early stages.
 As you will see in the examples below, whatever the project challenge may be, 4D planning in the construction industry is a fantastic method to provide a clear and comprehensive view of every aspect of the project quickly.